 Color inspiration from ColRD

-Step 6: Create a restaurant menu design
+Step 6: Create a menu design

 The challenging aspect now is turning your meticulous work on that document into a menu design.
 Giving a designer your menu item spreadsheet and color scheme will greatly simplify their work if you are hiring one.